Reload (Metallica album): Background and recording

 After Loads release in June 1996, Metallica embarked on the Poor Touring Me tour in support of the album from September 1996 to May 1997.
 At the end of the tour, the band announced its follow-up, Reload, to be released in November.
 Additional sessions for Reload occurred between July and October 1997, during which the band re-did guitar parts and added additional overdubs and vocals.
+Due to tight deadlines, work was split between three rooms at The Plant: guitars and vocals were recorded in one room, while Newsted overdubbed bass in another and Ulrich tweaked his drum parts in a third.

 The band members felt a new sense of maturity during these sessions, particularly after Hetfield and drummer Lars Ulrich's marriages.
 They continued the experimentation they began on Load.
 Under the guidance of Faith No More's Jim Martin, Hetfield hired the musician David Miles to play hurdy-gurdy on "Low Man's Lyric", while assistant recording engineer Bernardo Bigalli added violin to the track.
 Ulrich explained: "It's in the same vein as [the Load track] 'Mama Said', which had kind of a country feel."
 Hammett added various guitar effects using different pedals, such as ones by Electro-Harmonix and Roland Corporation on "Prince Charming" and a DigiTech Whammy on "Devil's Dance".
 He also utilized wah-wah effects throughout Reload, particularly on "Where the Wild Things Are".

 Reload was Metallica's final studio album to feature bassist Jason Newsted (left, in 2013) and first album to feature a guest vocalist, with Marianne Faithfull (right, in 1966) appearing on "The Memory Remains".

 Reload marked Metallica's first album to feature a guest vocalist, with Marianne Faithfull appearing on the track "The Memory Remains".
 It is the only song in Metallica's discography, apart from Lulu, the band's 2011 collaboration with Lou Reed, in which Hetfield shares lead vocals with a guest.
 Faithfull was contacted by the band at Rock's recommendation.
 Other singers reportedly considered included Carly Simon, Patti Smith, and Joni Mitchell, although Hetfield and Ulrich said that Faithfull was their only choice.
 Ulrich said: "We needed someone charismatic, someone ... weathered in every possible way."
-Faithfull recorded her vocals for the song, reportedly while intoxicated, on October 9, 1996, at Windmill Lane Studios in Dublin, Ireland, during the band's stop there on the Load tour.
+Faithfull recorded her vocals for the song, reportedly while intoxicated, on August 21, 1997, at Windmill Lane Studios in Dublin, Ireland, during the band's stop there en route to three festival dates in Europe.